We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Don’t believe “Chinese lumens”!
 Cheap bike lights from China usually have misleading lumen readings that overestimate the power output of the setup.

 However, if you like going off the beaten path and ride on completely dark roads, you should get a pair of lights with more lumens.
 We recommend at least an 800-1,000+ lumen front light and a 50+ lumen rear light.
+This is typically what we see on the best lights for biking.

 Many modern bicycle lights come with several power modes, so you can choose how bright you want them to be, depending on where you’re riding.
 This way, you can preserve battery life and make your lights more efficient.